ryco117/file_yeet/README.md

 Usage: file_yeet_server [OPTIONS]

 Options:
-  -b, --bind-ip <BIND_IP>      The IP address the server will bind to.
-The default is local for testing -p, --bind-port <BIND_PORT>  The port the server will bind to [default: 7828] -h, --help                   Print help
+  -b, --bind-ip <BIND_IP>
+          The IP address the server will bind to.
+The default is local for testing -p, --bind-port <BIND_PORT>
+          The port the server will bind to [default: 7828] -m, --max-connections <MAX_CONNECTIONS>
+          Optional limit to the number of connections the server will accept.
+Must be a positive integer less than 2^32 -v, --verbose
+          Enable verbose logging
+  -h, --help
+          Print help
+  -V, --version
-  -V, --version                Print version
+          Print version
 ```

 #### Docker